FMMGroupVa/FMM-Extensions/README.md

 If `vDataMatrix` columns are named, the names will be used to label the directions in the resulting plot.

 #### Return values
 An `R` list.
-Each element of the list is a matrix (kcontains the estimated values of the FMM parameters in a concrete direction.
+Each element of the list is a  $k\times 4$ matrix which contains the estimated values of the FMM parameters in a specific channel.

 Plot of the signal prediction and the fitted waves in the example data (`exampleData.csv`):